Motorcycle Training Institute Inc.

 Helmet - Full-face, 3/4 and Half helmets are acceptable provided that they meet minimum DOT certification.
 Personal helmets are subject to inspection for the DOT certification and that they are in good working condition.

 Gloves - Must be full finger and cannot be open on the back of the hand.
-Almost any full finger glove may be used: motorcycle gloves, garden gloves, mechanics gloves and batting gloves are acceptable.
+Gloves must be motorcycle specific gloves or sturdy leather gloves.
 (Mom's dishwashing gloves and surgeon's gloves are NOT acceptable)

 Pants - You must wear pants!
 No exceptions.
 Denim or leather jeans are preferred.
 All pants are required to have NO holes in them and must come down to the foot.
 Spandex or cotton leggings are NOT acceptable.